snailsqz/Brand2Tiktok/README.md

 2.  **Define Your Brand's Product Categories/Keywords:**

-    - Instead of a long, flowy description, you should provide a set of specific keywords that describe your brand's product category or niche.
-    - For example, if your brand is Coke, you might use keywords from the search results like "อาหารเผ็ด" (spicy food) and "เครื่องดื่ม" (drinks).
-This helps the model quickly understand your target niche and find influencers who talk about those specific topics.
+    _Input 1: Content Type_

+    - Specify the type of video you are looking for (e.g., cooking videos, product reviews, travel vlogs).
+This information helps the system narrow the search to content that matches your interests.

+    _Input 2: Brand's Niche_

+    - Provide keywords related to your brand or product (e.g., spicy food, drinks, fashion, cosmetics).
+This helps the system find influencers whose content aligns with your target audience.

 3.  **Run the Script!!!**